Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 By default, Windows Services start automatically when the operating system starts.
 To change that, add `/startManually` to the `/install` command.

-To specify under which account you want your service to run, pass in the username and password of that account.
+To specify under which account you want the service to run, pass in the username and password of that account.

 Following is an example of the `/install` command line: